 The History of Sidney Hollow Ware Co.
 How those lovely Sidney skillets came to be.

 If your lucky enough to have a piece of vintage cast iron made by the Sidney Hollow Ware Co. then you have a real piece of history.
 It’s amazing that you can find old Sidney skillets at Estate sales, antique auctions, online, and at thrift stores for a relatively small price.
 I have a couple of Sidney Hollowware skillets and they are really are wonderful to use.
-Just like other cast iron made during the time Sidney cast-iron just like Favorite Piqua Ware have smooth cooking surfaces and tend to be lighter than modern cast-iron.
+Just like other cast iron made during the time Sidney cast-iron just like Favorite Piqua Ware and Griswold cast iron have smooth cooking surfaces and tend to be lighter than modern cast-iron.

 The beginnings of Sidney Hollowware Co.

 Smith rolled the dice and took a chance.